Jack Dragna

-Jack Ignatius Dragna (born Ignazio Dragna, [iɲˈɲattsjo ˈdraɲɲa]; April 18, 1891 – February 23, 1956) was an American Mafia member and Black Hander who was active in both Italy and the United States in the 20th century.
+Jack Ignatius Dragna (born Ignazio Dragna, [iɲˈɲattsjo ˈdraɲɲa]; April 18, 1891 – February 23, 1956) was a Sicilian-American Mafia member, entrepreneur and Black Hander who was active in both Italy and the United States in the 20th century.
 He was active in bootlegging in California during the Prohibition Era in the United States.
 In 1931, he succeeded Joseph Ardizzone as the boss of the Los Angeles crime family after Ardizzone's mysterious disappearance and death.
 Both James Ragen and Earl Warren dubbed Dragna the "Capone of Los Angeles".
 Dragna remained the boss of the Los Angeles crime family from 1931 until his death in 1956.

 Biography

 Early life

 Dragna was born to Francesco Paolo Dragna and Anna Dragna in Corleone, Sicily, on April 18, 1891.
 On November 18, 1898, Dragna came to the United States on the S.S.
 Alsatia with his parents, older sister Giuseppa, and older brother Gaetano.
 They stayed in East Harlem, in Manhattan, with his mother's cousin Antonio Rizzotto's family, also from Corleone.
 It is unknown when Dragna's father arrived in the United States.
 Dragna stayed in New York for ten years before returning to Sicily.
 As a young man, he joined the Italian Army and later the Sicilian Mafia.

 In 1914, Dragna returned to America.
 He appears to have had a relationship with Gaetano Reina, who eventually led his own crime family in Manhattan and the Bronx.
 That same year, Dragna petitioned for naturalization as Charles Dragna, and was a suspect in the murder of Jewish poultry dealer Barnet Baff.
 After the killing, Dragna fled to California.
 He was extradited to New York, but never went on trial.
 In 1915, Dragna was arrested for Black Hand extortion of a Long Beach man and served three years in prison.
-Dragna was arrested as Ignazio Rizzotto, leading to the assumption he was the brother of his criminal associate, Benigno Rizzotto, with whom he'd lived in New York City.
+Dragna was arrested as Ignazio Rizzotto, leading to the assumption he was the brother of his criminal associate, Benigno Rizzotto, with whom he had lived in New York City.

 During the Prohibition Era, Dragna and his brother Gaetano (now named Tom) ran extortion and illegal liquor distillation operations.
 In 1922, Dragna married his second cousin, Francesca Rizzotto.
-After his prison stint he worked closely with Joseph Ardizzone, a prominent mobster in Los Angeles.
+After his prison stint, he worked closely with Joseph Ardizzone, a prominent mobster in Los Angeles.